What To Check After Having a New Roof Installed

 Here’s a closer look at each.

 The first thing you’ll notice about your new roof is how it looks.
-Take a walk around your home to inspect its appearance.
-You should check for even shingle patterns, consistent color and proper alignment.
-Shingles should lie flat and have no gaps or buckling.
+You could take a walk around your home to conduct a roof inspection after installation.
+You could check for even shingle patterns, consistent color and proper alignment.
+Most people know that shingles should lie flat and have no gaps or buckling.

-This is also a good time to make sure that any special features, like skylights or chimneys, are well-integrated and look seamless with the rest of the roof.
+This is also a good time to make sure that any special features, like skylights or chimneys, are well-integrated and look seamless with the rest of the roof, but there’s more to those important areas than just looks.

 When you work with Elevated Roofing, we’ll talk to you before we begin installation to find out how you want your roof to look.
 Naturally, we pride ourselves on quality craftsmanship, so we will ensure that you’re happy with the way your new roof looks.